flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-component-types/form-elements/checkbox-form-field.md

 For more valid CSS properties, click [here](../../#styling).
 :::

-A clear checkbox with three options and a column layout will look like this.
+A clear checkbox element with three options added, and a column layout will look like as it follows:

 ![](../../img/checkbox_styling.png)